yeokm1/docs-to-pdf-converter/README.md

 I'm using Eclipse Mars IDE Java EE with the M2Eclipse plugin.
 Simply create a workspace and import my project into it.
 Let Maven do its work in downloading all the necessary dependencies.
 Once everything is downloaded, you should be able to run the MainClass.

+More details can be found in the [Wiki section](https://github.com/yeokm1/docs-to-pdf-converter/wiki/Setting-up-your-IDE-to-compile-the-project).

 The MIT License (MIT)
 Copyright (c) 2013-2014 Yeo Kheng Meng